-The hike starts at the base of the mountain which is located at 7000 feet.
-Don’t worry, as almost every tourist visiting will be part of a tour, this hike takes place on one of the last days of your trip, so you will already be acclimatised.
+The hike to Tiger’s Nest Monastery starts at the base of the mountain which is located at 7000 feet.
+Don’t worry, as almost every tourist visiting will be part of a tour, this hike takes place on one of the last days of your trip, so you will already be

 As you walk up the wide mountain path, there is Tibetan Buddhist paraphernalia everywhere.
 Tibetan flags are flapping in the wind, and the shrines and stupas we pass are stunning.
 Despite being uphill the whole way, it’s not overly steep, and there are plenty of places to stop and just admire the view.

-There is a cafe serving refreshments and a vegetarian lunch half way up the mountain, offering great views of the monastery and for many people, this is as far as they go.
+There is a cafe serving refreshments and a vegetarian lunch halfway up to Tigers Nest Monastery that offers great views of the mand for many people, this is as far as they go.
 From here, the path narrows as it snakes its way around the mountain to the monastery.
-Even for someone like myself, who freaks out at heights and narrow paths, it wasn’t scary and to come this far and not visit the monastery, well that would be daft; although Jon does make me nervous as he always stands far too close to the edge for that perfect photo!
+Even for someone like myself, who freaks out at heights and narrow paths, it wasn’t scary, and to come this far and not visit the monastery, well that would be daft; although Jon does make me nervous as he always stands far too close to the edge for that perfect photo!

 We spent an hour exploring the temples; our guide Norbu was very knowledgeable.
 Every room was very ornate and filled with Buddhist deities and offerings of fruit and money.
 Unfortunately, photography is not allowed inside the temple.

 From here, it’s all downhill in a good way.
 On the way down, we took a welcome break at the cafe before heading back via the many trinket stalls to where our driver was waiting.